History of Edison State College

 Development of the annual college budget was also tied to the goals and objectives of 2002 Edison.
 Each year, budget planning began with an assessment of progress made toward meeting the objectives, and proposals for new programs and activities were evaluated according to their impact on achieving the goals of the 2002 Edison plan.

-In 2000 and 2001, Edison Community College was involved in a two-year Self-Study and Reaffirmation of Accreditation process with the Southern Association of Colleges and Schools (SACS).
-This re-accreditation process, which is mandated by SACS every ten years, included an extensive self-study, involving all segments of the college population, and an on-site visit by an evaluation team, composed of representatives of other SACS member colleges.
-Edison received an outstanding report from the SACS Visiting Team, with few recommendations for change and three commendations for exemplary practices and services to students.
+In 2000 and 2001, Edison Community College was involved in a two-year Self-Study and Reaffirmation of Accreditation process with the Southern Association of Colleges and Schools (SACSCOC).
+This re-accreditation process, which is mandated by SACSCOC every ten years, included an extensive self-study, involving all segments of the college population, and an on-site visit by an evaluation team, composed of representatives of other SACSCOC member colleges.
+Edison received an outstanding report from the SACSCOC Visiting Team, with few recommendations for change and three commendations for exemplary practices and services to students.
 Edison received notification of its Reaffirmation of Accreditation in December 2001.

 According to Dr. James Slusher, Executive Vice President and Campus President of the Lee County Campus, the success of the college can be easily articulated.
 "Our educational philosophy at Edison State College can be summed up in three words: student centered learning.
 The goal shared by every administrator, professor and staff member is to do whatever is necessary to help our students succeed."